undergroundairlines/Njord-SAA/README.md

  ### Prepare fuselage:
 1. 3d print the main body, tail section, nose cone and hatches, then remove supports and clean up the prints
 2. Lightly sand the nose cone and main body to ensure a proper adhesion to the epoxy
-3. Cut carbon fiber weave to the correct size to wrap the main body section, then cut out sections for the wing pins and battery hatches.
+3. Cut carbon fiber weave to the correct size to wrap the main body section, then cut out sections for the wing pins, ESC slots and battery hatches.
 Do the same for fiberglass to the nose cone
 4. Make sure the cuts fit the subsequent part BEFORE mixing any epoxy
 5. Mix 2 part epoxy in the correct ratio supplied by the manufacturer, then with a foam roller wet out both cuts on both sides until and squeeze out the excess epoxy
 6. Wrap the carbon fiber around the body section, smooth out any wrinkles and air pockets, then apply peel ply to the surface.
 Repeate process for the fiberglass on the nose cone (peel ply is optional for fiberglass) and leave both to cure for 24-48 hours